Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Estimation

-Finding the ML estimate amounts to maximizing the log-likelihood function defined in (\ref{eq:loglik1}) and (\ref{eq:loglik2}) over a high dimensional parameter space satisfying the constraints summarized in Assumption~\ref{as:mle}.
+Finding the ML estimate amounts to maximizing the log-likelihood function defined in (\ref{eq:loglik1}) and (\ref{eq:loglik2}) over a high dimensional parameter space satisfying the constraints in Assumption~\ref{as:mle}.
 Due to the complexity of the log-likelihood function, numerical optimization methods are required.
-The maximization problem can be challenging in practice due to the mixing weights' complex dependence on the preceding observations, which induces a large number of modes to the surface of the log-likelihood function, and large areas to the parameter space, where it is flat in multiple directions.
-Also, the popular EM algorithm \citep{Redner+Walker:1984} is virtually useless here, as at each maximization step one faces a new optimization problem that is not much simpler than the original one.
-Following \cite{Meitz+Preve+Saikkonen:2018, Meitz+Preve+Saikkonen:2021} and \cite{Virolainen:2021, uGMAR, gmvarkit}, we therefore employ a two-phase estimation procedure in which a genetic algorithm is used to find starting values for a gradient based method.
-The R package gmvarkit \citep{gmvarkit} that accompanies this paper employs a modified genetic algorithm that works similarly to the one described in \cite{Virolainen:2021}.
+The maximization problem can be challenging in practice due to complex dependence of the mixing weights on the preceding observations, which induces a large number of modes to the surface of the log-likelihood function, and large areas to the parameter space, where it is flat in multiple directions.
+Also, the popular EM algorithm \citep{Redner+Walker:1984} is virtually useless here, as at each maximization step one faces a new optimization problem which not much simpler than the original one.
+Following \cite{Meitz+Preve+Saikkonen:2023} and \cite{Virolainen:2022, Virolainen:2024}, we therefore employ a two-phase estimation procedure in which a genetic algorithm is used to find starting values for a gradient based variable metric algorithm.
+The accompanying R package gmvarkit \citep{gmvarkit} employs a modified genetic algorithm that works similarly to the one described in \cite{Virolainen:2022}.

-\section{Building a G-StMVAR model}
+\section{Building a G-StMVAR Model}

 Building a G-StMVAR model amounts to finding a suitable autoregressive order $p$, the number of Gaussian regimes $M_1$, and the number of Student's $t$ regimes $M_2$.
-We propose a model selection strategy that takes advantage of the observation that the G-StMVAR model is a limiting case of the StMVAR model (in which all the mixture components are linear Student's $t$ VARs).
+Following the model selection strategy of \cite{Virolainen:2022} concerning the univariate counterpart of the G-StMVAR model, we propose taking advantage of the observation that the G-StMVAR model is a limiting case of the StMVAR model (in which all the mixture components are linear Student's $t$ VARs).